Hidden Lake Airport

 Hidden Lake Airport (FAA LID: FA40) is a private-use airport located four miles (6 km) northeast of the central business district of New Port Richey, a city in Pasco County, Florida, United States.
-It is privately owned by Airport Investors, Inc. The airport is primarily available for the 150 residential homes located in the fly-in community of Hidden Lake Estates.
+It is privately owned by Airport Investors.
+The airport is primarily available for the 150 residential homes located in the fly-in community of Hidden Lake Estates.
 However, the airport can be used at any time for emergency landings.

 The entirety of the Hidden Lake Estates and Airport is a licensed airport community with the Florida Department of Transportation All streets on the east side of the runway are officially taxiways, therefore aircraft have the right-of-way.

 Facilities and aircraft

 Hidden Lake Airport covers an area of 42 acre which contains one asphalt paved runway (5/23) measuring 4,425 x 50 ft.
 There are 80 aircraft based at this airport: 75 single-engine and 5 multi-engine.
 Unfamiliar pilots are encouraged to review the informational videos on the Hidden Lake Airport Website.